GaetanLepage/phd-manuscript/sections/5_rl/4_results/0_index.typ

 == Experiments and discussions
 <sec:rl:results>

+#include "figures/trajectories/figure.typ"

 === #acr("ASR") performance in a reverberant room

 #draft[
+  - Show how #acr("WER") decreases when adding reverb
+  - This study motivates our choice for WER as an interesting objective / cost function
-  - Show how #acr("WER") decreases when adding reverb ]
+  - Show how #acr("WER") decreases when adding reverb
+  - Show examples of #acr("WER") maps on different settings
+  - Maybe add a #acr("WER") map with a noise source, even if we don't explicitly do RL in this case.
+]

+// #include "figures/wer_maps/figure.typ"

-=== Training with analytical maps
+=== Alternative cost maps

-Before using real #acr("WER") maps, we have conducted experiments on synthetic cost maps.
+Before using real #acr("WER") maps, we have conducted experiments on artificial cost maps.
 We have used synthetic data to validate the concept of training an agent with our custom #acr("WER") maps.

 #draft[
   Objective: sanity check\
   Lossless encoding of the distance

+  TODO:
+  - Analytical vs WER maps
+  - Directional vs omnidirectional maps (in both cases)
+  - Material:
+    - Training curves
+    - Final results in terms of WER
 ]

 The adopted proxy for the #acr("WER") is defined as: